 - During these conversations, your teen or young adult may ask you questions that concern you or make statements that you disagree with.
 Try to follow-up with an open-ended question to understand their thoughts.
 For example, if they say, “I am ready to have sex” try responding with, “Can you help me understand your decision?”

 - You may find out your teen or young adult is doing something you do not agree with.
-Remember that you cannot fully control their behavior, but you can help guide them towards making healthier decisions.
-For example, if you discover they are having sex, instead of grounding them, ask them questions and help them plan for the future.
+Remember that you cannot fully control their behavior, but you can help guide them towards making healthier and safer decisions.
+For example, if you discover they are having sex, instead of grounding them, ask them questions and help them plan.
 How do they feel about the decision?
 Can you help with birth control and/or condoms?
 Can you review sexual consent?

 Your teen or young adult’s healthcare provider will also talk confidentially with them about sexual relationships.
 Let your teen or young adult know this is an important part of their health and encourage them to ask their healthcare provider about sexual relationships.
 You can always ask their healthcare provider about how to talk to your teen or young adult about sex and where to get more resources.